Motivational Interviewing: The Basics

 John is a member of the Motivational Interviewing Network of Trainers (MINT) and completed the MINT training of new trainers.
 He has been trained extensively in motivational interviewing techniques with other MINT members including Stephen Andrew LCSW, LADC, CCS, CGP, John Gilbert MS, RD, CCP, RHC-III, ACSM-CEP®, Ali Hall, JD, and Casey Jackson MSW, MAC, LICSW, CDP.
 He has also completed several coaching and coding trainings and trained under Denise Ernst PhD in Motivational Interviewing Treatment Integrity (MITI) Coding.
 John is trained and authorized to complete Motivational Interviewing Competency Assessments (MICA) for coding practitioners of MI.

 Eileen earned her Masters in Science for Teachers from the University of NH and a bachelor’s degree in Liberal Arts/Journalism from Northeastern University.
-She is a certified Journaling Instructor through the Therapeutic Writing Institute and has led Journaling Workshops for recovery support workers, cancer survivors and others seeking healing, change and growth.
+She is a certified Journaling Instructor through the Therapeutic Writing Institute and has led Journaling Workshops for recovery support workers, cancer survivors, prison inmates and others seeking healing, change and growth.
 Before joining the field of recovery, she was a high school teacher for 23 years in Haverhill, Mass. and a journalist at the Eagle-Tribune in Lawrence, Mass.

 Organized by